programminghistorian/ph-submissions/en/drafts/originals/understanding-creating-word-embeddings.md

 ### Understanding distance in vector space

 Recall that vectors have both a direction (where is it going?) and a length (how far does it go in that direction?).
 Both their direction and length reflect word associations in the corpus.
-If two vectors are going in the same direction, and have a similar distance, that means that they are very close to each other in vector space, and they have a similar set of word associations.
+If two vectors are going in the same direction, and have a similar length, that means that they are very close to each other in vector space, and they have a similar set of word associations.

 There are different ways to measure 'closeness' of vectors, but 'cosine similarity' is a common method (for more examples of measuring distance, see [this tutorial](https://programminghistorian.org/en/lessons/common-similarity-measures) by _Programming Historian_).
 When you are comparing two vectors from the same corpus, you are comparing two lines that share an origin point.
 In order to figure out how similar those words are, all we need to do is to connect their designated position in vector space with an additional line, forming a triangle.
 The distance between the two vectors can then be calculated using the cosine of this new line (determined by subtracting the adjacent line by the hypotenuse).
 The larger this number, the closer those two vectors are in vector space.
-For example, two words that are far from each other (say, "email" and "yeoman") might have a low cosine similarity of around 0.1, while two words that are near to each other (say "happy" and "joyful" or even "happy" and "sad") might have a higher cosine similarity of around 0.8.
+For example, two words that are far from each other (say, _email_ and _yeoman_) might have a low cosine similarity of around 0.1, while two words that are near to each other (say _happy_ and _joyful_ or even _happy_ and _sad_) might have a higher cosine similarity of around 0.8.

 So, that's one way to measure closeness.
-But, what does closeness really mean for this method?
+But, what does closeness really mean for the purposes of textual analysis?
 Words that are close in vector space are those that the model predicts are likely to be used in similar contexts.
 It is often tempting to think of these as synonyms, but that's not always the case.
 In fact, antonyms are often very close to each other in word2vec vector space.
 Words that are likely to be used in the same contexts might have some semantic relationship, but their relationship might also be structural or syntactic.
-For instance, if you have a collection of letters, you might find that "sincerely,"  "yours," "friend," and "warmly" are close because they all tend to be used in the salutations of letters.
-This doesn't mean that "friend" is a synonym for "warmly"!
-Along the same lines, days of the week and months of the year will often be very close in vector space — "Friday" is not a synonym for "Monday" but the words tend to get used in the same contexts.
+For instance, if you have a collection of letters, you might find that _sincerely_,  _yours_, _friend_, and _warmly_ are close because they all tend to be used in the salutations of letters.
+This doesn't mean that _friend_ is a synonym of _warmly_!
+Along the same lines, days of the week and months of the year will often be very close in vector space — _Friday_ is not a synonym for _Monday_ but the words tend to get used in the same contexts.

-When you observe that words are close to each other in your models, you should think about what kinds of uses might be reinforcing this proximity.
-Return to your corpus to get a better understanding of how the language is being used.
+When you observe that words are close to each other in your models, you should return to your corpus to get a better understanding of how the ways in which language is being used might be reinforcing this proximity. .

 ### Using vector math to answer questions

 Because word vectors represent natural language numerically, it becomes possible to perform mathematical equations with them.
-Let's say for example that you wanted to ask your corpus the following question: "How do people in nineteenth-century novels use the word 'bread' when they aren't referring to food?"
+Let's say for example that you wanted to ask your corpus the following question: "How do people in nineteenth-century novels use the word _bread_ when they aren't referring to food?"
 Using vector math allows us to present this very specific query to our model.

 The equation that you might use to ask your corpus of nineteenth-century novels that exact question might be: "bread - food = ?"